 “An ultimate indirect 25% foreign shareholder is a 25% foreign shareholder whose ownership of stock of the reporting corporation is not attributed (under the principles of sections 958(a)(1) and (2)) to any other 25% foreign shareholder.
 See Rev. Proc.
 91-55, 1991-2 C.B.
 784.”

 The related party rules are complicated.

-In general, the related party rules means that certain related persons (individuals or entities) may be attributed ownership of a company that they do not directly owns.
+In general, the related party rules mean that certain related persons (individuals or entities) may be attributed ownership of a company that they do not directly own.
 It is also referred to as constructive ownership.

 As provided by the IRS:

 “A related party is:

 – Any direct or indirect 25% foreign shareholder of the reporting corporation

 – Any person who is related (within the meaning of section 267(b) or 707(b)(1)) to the reporting corporation

 – Any person who is related (within the meaning of section 267(b) or 707(b)(1)) to a 25% foreign shareholder of the reporting corporation, or